|Guide||♦||3 Triplogs||0 Topics|

 3 Hump Summit

-The trail head begins on an old rocky road with a "No Motorized Vehicles" sign.
+The trailhead begins on an old rocky road with a "No Motorized Vehicles" sign.
 This quickly turns into a very rocky 5-8' wide pathway with a moderate ascent.
 The "road" crosses a small gully and leads to a saddle at about 0.5 miles.
-There is a fairly recognizable trail from the saddle heading generally up and WSW on a ridge.
-As you ascend you will see a large outcropping.
+There is a reasonably recognizable trail from the saddle generally heading up and WSW on a ridge.
+As you ascend, you will see a large outcropping.
 You can't see the peak until later in the climb.
 Pass right of the outcropping and continue upwards.
-At this point, I came across numerous faint trails but these trails had few switchbacks and one route was generally as good as another.
-There is little vegetation or slope variance so choosing a way up is really not critical.
+At this point, I came across numerous faint trails, but these trails had few switchbacks, and one route was generally as good as another.
+There is little vegetation or slope variance so choosing a way up is not critical.

 Without seeing the peak itself, I veered a bit more WNW as I wanted to visit the memorial to Loren Leonberger, a helicopter pilot who died attempting to land at a mining site in January 2011.
-Wherever you happen to ascend on the east side of Waterman Peak you should be able to see the white cross off to the north.
+Wherever you happen to ascend on the east side of Waterman Peak, you should see the white cross off to the north.
 There is a white cross, plaque, and a pair of boots hanging from the cross.

-Waterman Peak was now visible and I ascended it from the northern side since that is where I was coming from.
-The last 50' of elevation requires a bit of scrambling to reach the summit but the footing is good on stable rock and it is not difficult.
-(When choosing a descent path, the eastern side looked shallower but since I couldn't see the entire route I elected to descend off the peak the way I came.)
+Waterman Peak was now visible, and I ascended it from the northern side since that is where I was coming from.
+The last 50' of elevation requires a bit of scrambling to reach the summit, but the footing is sound on stable rock, and it is not difficult.
+(When choosing a descent path, the eastern side looked shallower, but since I couldn't see the entire route, I elected to descend off the peak the way I came.)

 Some rocks on the trail are extremely sharp.
 I do a lot of bushwhacking in the Tortolitas.
 Some of the granite on those peaks can shred clothing if you aren't careful (bushwhacking only, not on the established trails), but it is not nearly as sharp as some of the igneous rocks here.
 Most of the rocks are not sharp, but some are.
 I used leather gloves on the final ascent.
-The rocks here didn't appear to be as sharp but I didn't want to find out.
-There is some scree along portions of the trail but in most places there are rocks firmly in place to prevent this from becoming an issue.
+The rocks here didn't appear to be as sharp, but I didn't want to find out.
+There is some scree along portions of the trail, but rocks are firmly in place to prevent this from becoming an issue in most places.
 I found my trekking pole useful but not necessary.
-Any path you choose will be open and you will only have to dodge the ocotillos and occasional cactus.
+Any path you choose will be open, and you will only have to dodge the ocotillos and occasional cactus.

-On the descent, I almost became very close friends with a rattlesnake coiled in a shadow on an animal trail, so always watch where you are stepping and placing your hands.
+I almost became very close friends with a rattlesnake coiled in a shadow on an animal trail on the descent, so always watch where you are stepping and placing your hands.
 I saw several deer near the trailhead but didn't spot any of the bighorn sheep.

 I see Waterman Peak on the horizon every day from my home, so I am glad to have made the ascent.
-The hike itself is open rock from the end of the old road to the summit, with not a lot of variation.
-Nevertheless this is an interesting hike with the Leonberger memorial and the great unobstructed views of the Southern Arizona mountain ranges and mines.
+The hike itself is open rock from the end of the old road to the summit, with not much variation.
+Nevertheless, this is an interesting hike with the Leonberger memorial and the great unobstructed views of the Southern Arizona mountain ranges and mines.

 Check out the Official Route and Triplogs.